gomtl/golangmontreal.org/content/events/gomtl-01-talks.fr.md

       tagline: Data Scientist at Intel
       twitter: bourgetalexndre
     abstract: |
       It's a polyglot world out there!
-I will me demonstrating Go bridges to Javascript (otto, GopherJS), Python (gopy), Ruby (ruby-ffi), Android (GoMobile) and Go's native cross-compilation
+We'll demonstrate Go bridges to Javascript (otto, GopherJS), Python (gopy), Ruby (ruby-ffi), Android (GoMobile) and Go's native cross-compilation
       features.
 Everything in this session will be live coded from